humunuk/alliance-structure-mngmt/README.md

 ## Donations

-Feel like the plugin helped you a lot?
+Feel like the plugin helped you?
 Consider donating some ISK in EVE to: Muusika K6lab